Signs of spring at Dyrham Park

 The garden at Dyrham Park bursts into life in spring with a wonderful display of colour and scent.

 Following the snowdrops which greeted you at the bottom of the drive, the garden and terraces are full of the early signs of spring in February and March.
-Daffodils have started to peep through in the orchard while purple and cream-coloured crocuses, blue chinodoxa, pulmonaria and primroses pop up around the garden.
+Daffodils have started to peep through in the orchard and the terraces while purple and cream-coloured crocuses, blue chinodoxa, pulmonaria and primroses pop up around the garden.

 Tulips have long graced the garden and provide a spring highlight, usually rearing their heads in April and visible for a few weeks into May.